 Then customers can pay directly with this display currency without converting once again via payment methods.

-With the 2 above resolutions, customers can have better experience to purchase products and check out more conveniently.
+With the 2 above resolutions, customers can have a better experience to purchase products and check out more conveniently.

 4. Cannot have particular taxes for each store view